ZzeZzofas/FC-ABSS/journal.md

 ### Day 3 – June 25
 **Time Spent:** 7h

-I dug deep into finding which electronics would realistically work in such a setup.
-Even though I wasn’t actually buying hardware, I wanted the simulation to feel grounded.
-I spent hours comparing light setups and thinking about how photosynthetic rates respond under different CRI (color rendering index) values.

-After a while, my brain felt cooked from staring at graphs, but I forced myself to document every variation.
-It reminded me of how much patience science requires — sometimes it’s just you and a dozen “almost but not quite” results.
+I shifted gears today and researched electronics that could realistically be used for the system.
+Even though I wasn’t buying hardware, I wanted to anchor the design in reality.
+I compared LED modules by lumen output, CRI, and wattage.
+I noted that CRI directly impacts photosynthetic efficiency, so I simulated several light spectra to see how algae responded in terms of growth rate.

+I also modeled light penetration in water at different depths (10 cm vs. 40 cm) and tested how much light would actually reach the algae mats near the bottom.
+The results showed that deeper tanks would require far higher light intensities or better reflectors.
+That gave me the idea of designing reflective walls later.

+By evening, I was tired from staring at graphs of photosynthetic curves, but I still documented every run.
+I even muttered to myself, “algae are fussier than houseplants.”

 - ![the 3d with rough texture](images/porr.jpg)